A Growing Dome Adviser’s Expert Tips on Developing Your Growing Dome Greenhouse Plans

 Whatever your vision, that’s where your journey to building a greenhouse begins.
 To help visualize your greenhouse plans, we recommend visiting our Facebook group for ideas.
 Better yet, join us for a personal tour.

-Next, come all of the steps to making it a reality – a PLAN!
-Here are a few of those steps I’ve found to be common among our customers in the seven months I have been a “Growing Dome Advisor” with Growing Spaces.
+Next comes all of the steps to making it a reality – a PLAN!
+Here are a few of those steps I’ve found to be common among our customers in the months I have been a “Growing Dome Advisor” with Growing Spaces.

 Customizing your Dome